MikronT/ReDuplicator/readme.md

 [![Status: Release](https://img.shields.io/badge/Status-Release-green.svg?style=for-the-badge)](#)
 -->

-### Version name: *Alpha 1*
+### Version name: *Alpha 2*

-A console program that searches for file duplicates in the following folder or the drive.
+A console program that searches for file duplicates in the following folder or on the drive.

 *Developed for Windows 10 but, in theory, can work on Windows 7, 8 and 8.1 too.*